thinkty/Dnote/README.md

 Darc is a web application for archiving your notes and references related to debugging.
 The ideal usage is to use Darc side by side as users learn a new language or work on a new type of project.
 I am currently developing on Darc and am open to any ideas on features and also feedbacks on my code.
 Darc is now being hosted on [Heroku]!
 It has the bare minimum, but it is something!
+Below is the main page of Darc.
+As you can see, I am trying to make it mobile friendly as well.
+![Darc_MainPage][MainPage]

 ## Core Features!
 (WIP)